Rushikesh2503/rushikesh_frontend_developer/README.md

 SpaceX (Space Exploration Technologies Corp.) is a private aerospace manufacturer and space transportation company.
 They specialize in designing, manufacturing, and launching advanced rockets and spacecraft.
 More information about SpaceX can be found on their [official website](https://www.spacex.com).

 ## Overview
-This project is a part of the assignment purpose.
  The goal was to build a React application that interacts with the SpaceX data API to display Rockets or Capsules.
 The application consists of a landing page with a banner, search form, and a data grid.

 ## Features